How to Generate Leads in 6 Steps (+ Free Template)

 This tells you cold calling is more effective when targeting IT directors while video content is better for business owners.
 That said, you should adjust your strategy and get more contact lists for IT directors to cold call while adjusting your online ad campaigns to target more business owners.

 Pro tip: Interested in learning more about cold calling?
-Check out our article on cold calling statistics for some interesting data.
+Check out our article on cold calling statistics to explore interesting data that will help you develop your lead gen strategy.

 Tools for Lead Generation

-Generating leads is far easier when you have the right tools at your disposal to organize information, streamline processes, automate tasks, and facilitate strategy execution.
-Below are some tools you can consider:
+Generating leads is far easier when you have the tools to organize information, streamline processes, automate tasks, buy leads, and facilitate strategy execution.
+Below are some sales management software tools for buying leads:

 Benefits of Lead Generation